 Not only is a buyout agreement like a prenuptial agreement for businesses, but it will also remind all the partners of how you have all agreed to handle the sale or buyback of an ownership interest in the event of a partnership change.

 If you and your partners do not have a buyout agreement, your partnership might have to be dissolved by the law if one partner decides to leave the state and start his how business in another.
 This would force you and your partners to divide all the assets of the business and start building from scratch.

 Even if your partnership is not coming to an end, you and your partners may still disagree on who should buy an ownership interest of a departing partner and how much the ownership interest should be bought for.
 There have been numerous legal battles over the valuation of an ownership interest at the time of sale because the business owners forgot to make a buyout agreement where they set a valuation formula.
 This could lead to costly litigation and business delays.

 Lastly, buyout agreements also dictate what kinds of outsiders can buy into a partnership.
 If you do not have a buyout agreement in place, you may end up running your business with someone that is distasteful to you.

-Buy sell agreements, as with most business contracts, can get quite complicated.
-Before you agree to the terms and sign such an agreement, it may be wise to have a business organizations attorney review it.
-Even if the attorney finds no issues with the contract, it will afford the parties more peace of mind knowing it was reviewed by an attorney.
+Buy-sell agreements, as with most business contracts, can get quite complicated.
+Before you agree to the terms and sign such an agreement, it may be wise to have a business organization attorney review it.
+Even if the attorney finds no issues with the contract, it will afford the parties more peace of mind knowing an attorney reviewed it.